 Hvar’s one of our most popular destinations in the whole of Croatia, rich in history, with everything from medieval fortress to one the oldest theatres in Europe.
 If there’s not enough coastline for you on the island, check out the Pakleni archipelago, just off the island’s south west coast.
 Our regional manager Ana wrote this report on the best beaches in Hvar a few months ago.

-From Hvar you can take a day trip by boat to the island of Brač where you will visit the town of Bol, the oldest settlement on the island.
+From Hvar you can take a day trip by boat to the island of Brač where you will visit the town of Bol, the oldest settlement on the island, or you could choose to stay there.
 Take a walk along the shore to one of the most beautiful beaches in Croatia, Zlatni Rat, covered with tiny round white pebbles.
 Relax, swim and soak up the sun or visit the wine cellars, the Dominican monastery or have a delicious lunch in one of the many restaurants.

 A short sail from Hvar you’ll find Vis, the most remote all the islands in the Adriatic, and on the other side of the island is the islet of Bisevo, where you will visit the Blue Cave, a truly unforgettable experience.
 After the cave, it’s on to Komiza, hometown of the reputed best fishermen in the Adriatic.